 Questions or concerns should be directed to your school or college principal in the first instance.
-You can also call the government's coronavirus health information line on 1800 020 080.
-This line operates 24 hours a day, 7 days a week.
+You can also call the government's coronavirus health information line on 1800 253 787.
+This line operates from 9:00am to 5:00pm every day.

 If you or your children experience any anxiety, distress or concern in relation to the coronavirus (COVID-19), Beyond Blue offers wellbeing advice.

 We expect all students who are well and not considered vulnerable to COVID-19 to attend school or preschool.

 Students are required to attend school unless they are:

 Physical distancing at school

 Our schools are following the advice of the Australian Health Protection Principal Committee (AHPPC).
 The AHPPC does not believe that it is appropriate or practical for students and children to maintain physical distancing requirements in classrooms or corridors.